KayTiwari/PyRockPaperScissors/README.md

 # PyRockPaperScissors

-Simple console app written in python
+Simple console app written in python,

 Run in python3 because of f formatted strings